 You are on your period and all you really want is to eat a whole bar of chocolate while sitting on the couch?
 And if the cramps get too much and the hot-water bottle simply doesn’t help any more, do you take a painkiller?
 Nice and good.
 Everything that makes us happy is allowed during menstruation!
 Unfortunately, it is unlikely that candy will help to relieve the pain, at least the physical one.
 But did you know that some (healthier) food options can have a positive effect on your menstrual cramps?

-Which food options can help relieve menstrual cramps?
+Perfect period-snacks: Which food options can help relieve menstrual pain?

 1. Citrus fruits

 If you’re in the mood for candy during your period, sweeter fruits can also be a great way to counteract your craving for sugar.
 And fruits will give you important nutrients to help you feel less weak and tired.
 Citrus fruits in particular can have a positive effect on your mood thanks to their vitamin D.

 Bananas are said to have a positive effect on your mood thanks to their high dose of vitamin B6.
 In addition, bananas are rich in fibre and therefore good for digestive problems and flatulence, which some people experience during menstruation.